A grant is a sum of money given to an individual or business for a specific project or purpose.

 - local councils - see find your local council in Northern Ireland

-For more information, search the business finance and support finder.
+For more information, search the Northern Ireland support finder.

-Read about Invest NI grant support for high growth start-ups.
+Read about Invest NI support for ambitious entrepreneurs.

 Watch this video tutorial which outlines the common sources of funding for businesses, including bank finance, equity finance and government grants.